zerotohero-dev/talks/fluentconf/README.md

 ### Load Testing and Benchmarking Tools and Services

 Here are certain tools and services that you can evaluate.
-This is, by no means a conclusive list.
+This is, by no means a conclusive list:

 * <https://blazemeter.com>
 * <http://smartbear.com/>
 * <http://jmeter.apache.org/>
-* TODO:// add more.

-### Show Me The Results

-[The **Worklog**](WORKLOG.MD) contains a log of setups that I've created with progressively increasing complexity, and benchmark tests related to them.

-### Show Me The Deck

-// TODO: link to slide deck.

 ### License